IPv6

 TCP MSS Clamping for IPv6

-TCP MSS clamping limits the value of the Maximum Segment Size (MSS) in the TCP header of TCP SYN packets transiting a specified Ethernet or tunnel interface.
+TCP MSS Clamping limits the value of the Maximum Segment Size (MSS) in the TCP header of TCP SYN packets transiting a specified Ethernet or tunnel interface.
 Setting the MSS ceiling can avoid IP fragmentation in tunnel scenarios by ensuring that the MSS is low enough to account for the extra overhead of GRE and tunnel outer IP headers.
-TCP MSS clamping can be used when connecting via GRE to cloud providers that require asymmetric routing.
+Use TCP MSS Clamping when connecting through a GRE tunnel to cloud providers that require asymmetric routing.

-When MSS clamping is configured on an interface, if the TCP MSS value in a SYN packet transiting that interface exceeds the configured ceiling limit it will be overwritten with the configured limit and the TCP checksum will be recomputed and updated.
+When configuring MSS clamping on an interface, if the TCP MSS value in a SYN packet transiting that interface exceeds the configured ceiling limit, the configured limit overwrites the TCP MSS value, and the TCP checksum recomputes and updates.

-TCP MSS clamping is handled by default in the software data path, but the process can be supported through hardware configuration to minimize possible packet loss and a reduction in the number of TCP sessions which the switch can establish per second.
+By default, the software datapath handles TCP MSS Clamping.
+However, the hardware configuration can support the process to minimize possible packet loss and reduce the number of TCP sessions that the switch can establish per second.

 Configuring the TCP MSS Ceiling on an IPv6 Interface

-The TCP MSS ceiling limit is set on an interface using command tcp mss ceiling ipv6.
-This also enables TCP MSS clamping on the switch.
+Set the TCP MSS Ceiling limit on an interface using command tcp mss ceiling ipv6.
+This also enables TCP MSS Clamping on the switch.

-- TCP MSS ceiling is supported on unicast packets entering the switch; the configuration has no effect on GRE transit packets.
+- Unicast packets entering the switch support TCP MSS Ceiling and the configuration has no effect on GRE transit packets

-- It is not supported on L2 (switchport) interfaces.
+- EOS does not support TCP MSS Ceiling on L2 (switchport) interfaces.

-- Only hardware TCP MSS clamping is supported from release EOS-4.26.1F.
+- Only hardware TCP MSS clamping is supported on release EOS-4.26.1F and later.

 switch(config)# interface ethernet 26